hynek/doc2dash/README.rst

 The usage is a simple as: ::

-   $ doc2dash <docdir>
+   $ doc2dash -A <docdir>

-doc2dash will create a new directory called “<docdir>.docset” in the current directory containing a dash-compatible docset with a SQLite_ index.

-When finished, the docset can be imported into dash.
+doc2dash will create a new directory called “<docdir>.docset” in `~/Library/Application Support/doc2dash/DocSets` containing a dash-compatible docset with a SQLite_ index.
+When finished, the docset is automatically added to dash.

 Full usage: ::